PeakockCode/top-youtubers-cz-2024-doc/README.md

 |         5        | Which channels have the best views to subscriber ratio?                       |
 |         6        | Which channels display the strongest subscriber engagement rate*?             |

-**Subsciber engagement rate - the percentage of viewers who interact with the influencer's content*
+**Subscriber engagement rate - the percentage of viewers who interact with the influencer's content*

 These are some initial questions we aim to answer to reach our goal.